Nose and Sinus Disorders (PEARLS)

 TX: Avoid any known allergens and use antihistamines, cromolyn sodium, nasal or systemic corticosteroids, nasal saline drops or washes, and immunotherapy

-- Intranasal decongestants not to be used more than 3-5 days may cause rhinitis medicamentosa
+- Intranasal decongestants (e.g. Afrin) should not be used for more than 3-5 days, as they may cause rhinitis medicamentosa

 |